OutcoderSoftware/OutcoderSoftware.github.io/_posts/2025-05-23-Agentic-AI-What-It-Means-and-Why-It-Matters-Now.md

 ## Human-AI Collaboration in Agentic Systems
 In agentic systems, AI isn't just working alongside humans, it's working with them.
 For example, in Orpius, both AI agents and human users are treated as first-class participants.
 Tasks are dynamically delegated to either AI agents or human team members, depending on who is best suited for the job.
 The system is location-aware, taking into account time zones, availability, and context to ensure the right task goes to the right actor at the right time.

-.It creates a flexible system where responsibilities shift dynamically based on context, not rigid rules.
+It creates a flexible system where responsibilities shift dynamically based on context, not rigid rules.

 ## Challenges and Risks